dkmullen/quickref/git_notes.md

 `git show commit-id` compares a commit against its parent.
 Parent isn't obvious after a merge, since commits are sorted by timestamp.
 `git merge --abort` aborts merge
-`git branch -d branch-name` - delete a branch, usually after merging it into master
+`git branch -d branch-name` - delete a branch, usually after merging it into master `git remote -v` shows name and path of remote repository `git fetch` updates local version of the remote branch (called origin/master).
+If remote changes were made by a collaborator, fetch pulls them down without messing with my master branch.
+`git log origin/master` shows the changes committed remotely but not on my local origin.
+`git merge origin origin/master` puts them together `git diff origin/master master`

-Git highlights merge conflicts in the text editor
+`git pull` is the same as `git fetch` then `git merge` Git highlights merge conflicts in the text editor

+Some text for part 2...and 3!!!